an-adestis/ADESTIS-Netbox-Domain-Management/README.md

-# NetBox Certificate Plugin
+# ADESTIS NetBox Domain Management Plugin

-The **NetBox Certificate Plugin** extends NetBox with the ability to manage certificates and link them to various existing NetBox objects.
+The **ADESTIS NetBox Domain Management Plugin** extends NetBox with the ability to manage domains and link them to various existing NetBox objects.

-In addition to manually creating certificates, the plugin supports importing entire certificate bundles (e.g., PEM files).
-During the import process, certificates are automatically parsed, relevant data is extracted, and associations with appropriate NetBox objects are created automatically.

-The plugin also provides a clean and structured UI to display all key certificate details and allows flexible associations with various NetBox objects such as systems, clusters, tenants, and more.
+The plugin also allows flexible associations with various NetBox objects such as contacts and tenants.

 ---